thomasteplick/threadpoolmatrixanimation/README.md

  inner matrix has its elements along the perimeter of the submatrix moved one position.
  This continues until a 2 x 2 matrix has its elements moved one position.
 A 1x1 matrix of course has nothing to move.
 You will rotate the matrix approximately 90/50 degrees each iteration.
+ Iterating this task 50 times is equivalent to performing Matrix Rotate 90 degrees with one iteration.
  <br />
  <b>Matrix Rotate 90 Degrees CW/CCW</b> rotates the matrix 90 degrees each iteration.
 This operation
  is in essence 50 iterations of the above operation since the matrix is 50x50.
 The above operation moves